zhong-yy/volpick/README.md

 # Deep-learning-based phase picking for volcano-tectonic and long-period earthquakes
 [![DOI](https://zenodo.org/badge/800909138.svg)](https://zenodo.org/doi/10.5281/zenodo.11199021)

-This repository contains the final models and the code for reproduce the model (downloading waveforms, formatting data into seisbench format, training and evaluating deep-learning phase pickers).
+This repository contains the final models and the code to reproduce the model (downloading waveforms, formatting data into seisbench format, training and evaluating deep-learning phase pickers).